computationalmystic/RJI-group1/Sprint 1.md

 ![](./Sprint1FinalUseCase/ia.jpg)

---Using docker as a base
+- Using docker as a base
---Images are scored on upload
+- Images are scored on upload
---The scores tracked with the image name (along with other attributes
+- The scores tracked with the image name (along with other attributes

 3. Photo Browser

 ![](./Sprint1FinalUseCase/pb.png)

---(Disclaimer) Has not yet been implemented
+- (Disclaimer) Has not yet been implemented
---Image file information is stored in the database and will eventually be options to be used for sorting/searching --Image attributes are: TechnicalScore, AestheticScore, UploaderID, ImageID, FilePath, and UploadDate
+- Image file information is stored in the database and will eventually be options to be used for sorting/searching
+- Image attributes are: TechnicalScore, AestheticScore, UploaderID, ImageID, FilePath, and UploadDate

 4. Train Model

 ![](./Sprint1FinalUseCase/tm.png)

---(Disclaimer) Not fully implemented yet
+- (Disclaimer) Not fully implemented yet
---Using docker as a base
+- Using docker as a base
---Seeded with dummy data for testing
+- Seeded with dummy data for testing
---Plans to eventually train assessment algorithm to rank differently depending on category
+- Plans to eventually train assessment algorithm to rank differently depending on category

 Current Implementation:

---Implementation is utilizing Amazon AWS for limited interface and storage library --Set up an image assessment library and seeded it with dummy data to test its capabilities --Implemented a basic database schema, and have stored our files using the Filestream functionality SQL has.
+- Implementation is utilizing Amazon AWS for limited interface and storage library
+- Set up an image assessment library and seeded it with dummy data to test its capabilities
+- Implemented a basic database schema, and have stored our files using the Filestream functionality SQL has.

 ![](./Sprint1FinalUseCase/overview.png)